Introduction-

 Fig. Dye penetrant leak test-

-Ammonia colourimetric leak testing–
+Ammonia colorimetric leak testing

 During the procedure, Ammonia is induced in the specimen and the powdered form developer is sprinkled on the outer surface of the suspected leakage area.

 Now, With a certain period of time, ammonia reacts to the developer resulting change in colour.
-This change in colour of the developer indicates a leak on there, where the change in colour is observed.
+This change in color of the developer indicates a leak on there, where the change in colour is observed.

-Pressure Decay leak testing–
+Pressure Decay leak testing

 If air or gas leaks, pressure formed inside the specimen drops.